auchung/seasonal-recipes/README.md

 ## Overview

-This project analyzes recipes from [Food.com](https://www.food.com/?ref=nav) to uncover what factors consist of the "secret sauce" to achieving high user ratings.
+This project analyzes recipes from [Food.com](https://www.food.com/?ref=nav) to uncover what factors make up the "secret sauce" to achieving high user ratings.
 By cleaning the data, engineering features, and building predictive models, we explore which recipe traits drive better reviews.

 ## Introduction

 The **Recipes and Ratings** dataset offers a rich look into user-submitted recipes, including ingredients, preparation steps, nutritional content, and user feedback in the form of ratings.
-With over 200,000 recipes and nearly 1 million interactions, it allows us to explore patterns that influence how well a recipe is received.
+With over 80,000 recipes and nearly 800,000 interactions, it allows us to explore patterns that influence how well a recipe is received.

 In this project, we investigate the question: